rmj86/taylor-bundles/README.md

 ###### `Lissajous(a, b, A, B, delta)`

-A lissajous curve, a complec harmonic curve where the x and y components are each a simple harmonic motion. `a` and `b` are the angular frequency of the x and y component respectively, `A` and `B` are their respective amplitude, and `delta` is the offset in phase between the components.
+A [lissajous curve](https://en.wikipedia.org/wiki/Lissajous_curve), a complex harmonic curve where the x and y components are each a simple harmonic motion. `a` and `b` are the angular frequency of the x and y component respectively, `A` and `B` are their respective amplitude, and `delta` is the offset in phase between the components.

 #### Curves as sums

 Curves can be defined as sums of `Curve` instances.
 E.g. an epitrochoid can be defined as the sum of two circular motions.
-Here is an examples of a cycloid curve being defined as the sum of a linear and a circular motion:
+Here is an examples of a [cycloid curve](https://en.wikipedia.org/wiki/Cycloid) being defined as the sum of a linear and a circular motion:

 ```Python
 line = curve.Line(1, 0)